docelic/amber-introduction/README.md

 The original [Kilt](https://github.com/jeromegn/kilt) repository now has support for the Liquid template language.

-Please note, however, that Liquid as a template language comes with non-typical requirements &mdash; primarily, it requires a separate store ("context") for user data which is to be available in templates, and also it does not support using arbitrary functions, objects, object methods, and data types in its templates.
+Please note, however, that Liquid as a template language comes with non-typical requirements &mdash; primarily, it requires a separate store ("context") for user data which is to be available in templates, and also it does not allow arbitrary functions, objects, object methods, and data types to be used in its templates.

 As such, Amber's principle of rendering the templates directly inside controller methods (and thus making all local variables automatically available in views) does not apply here because Liquid's context is separate and local variables are not there.

 Also, Liquid's implementation by default tries to be helpful and it automatically creates a new context.
 It copies all instance variables (@ivars) from the current object into the newly created context, which can't be used with Amber for two reasons.
-First, it does not work for data other than basic types (e.g. saying `@process = Process` does not make `{{ process.pid }}` usable in a Liquid template).
+First, because it does not work for data other than basic types (e.g. saying `@process = Process` does not make `{{ process.pid }}` usable in a Liquid template).
 Second, because Amber's controllers already contain various instance variables that should not or can not be serialized, so simply saying `render("index.liquid")` will result in a compile-time error in Amber even if the template was empty.

 Also, Amber's `render` macro does not accept extra arguments, so a custom context can't be passed to Kilt and from there to Liquid.

 Therefore, the best approach to work with Liquid in Amber is to create a custom context, populate it with desired values, and then invoke `Kilt.render` directly.
 For example:

 ```
+class HomeController < ApplicationController
+  def index
     context = Liquid::Context.new
     context.set "process", { "pid" => Process.pid }

-# This will default to src/views/[controller]/index.liquid
+    #: This will default to src/views/[controller]/index.liquid
     Kilt.render "index.liquid", context

-# This will render specific path relative to app base directory
+    #: This will render specific path relative to app base directory
     Kilt.render "src/views/myview.liquid", context
+  end
+end
 ```

 # Logging<a name="logging"></a>